AMDmi3/opening_hours.js/holidays/README.md

 * `name`: Holiday name in local language.
 * `fixed_date`: Array consisting of two integers representing month and day.
-* `variable_date`: The name of a movable event and the offset to that event.
+* `variable_date`: The name of a movable event.
 The movable events and the formulas for calculating them for a given year are defined in the `getMovableEventsForYear` function.
 * `offset`: Optional, defaults to 0.
 Offset in days to `variable_date`.
 Can only be used when `variable_date` is specified.
 * `only_states`: Optional.
 Array of `address.state` strings for which the holiday applies.